Survival (Muse song)

-"Survival" is a song by the English rock band Muse, released as the first single from their sixth studio album, The 2nd Law.
-"Survival" was the official theme song of the 2012 Summer Olympics, held in London, and was released following its premiere on BBC Radio 1.
+"Survival" is a song by the English rock band Muse, released as the lead single from their sixth studio album, The 2nd Law.
+It was the official song of the 2012 Summer Olympics, held in London, and was released following its premiere on BBC Radio 1.

 Background and writing

-In 2011, the Muse songwriter, Matthew Bellamy, was asked to compose a song for the London 2012 Olympics.
-According to him, the project then "went away", though a song was written regardless.
-Bellamy and his fellow band members brought the song to Olympic staff, who "said they'd love to use it as the official tune".
-The track, Bellamy noted, "expresses a sense of conviction and determination to win".
+In 2011, the Muse songwriter, Matt Bellamy, was asked to compose a song for the London 2012 Olympics.
+Bellamy said the song "expresses a sense of conviction and determination to win".

 "Survival" was played as the athletes entered the stadium and in the period before medal ceremonies; international broadcasters played it while reporting on the Games.
 In addition, the song was included on the album London 2012 Rock The Games.
 The song was also premièred live during Muse's live set for the London 2012 closing ceremony.
 However NBC, the channel that broadcasts the Olympics in the US, did not broadcast their set.